TAG Heuer Monaco: Monaco Grande Date

-Introduced in 2009 as a higher end luxury version of the Calibre 6 and marketed toward the fashion-forward and self-assured ladies, the Monaco Grande Date is smaller than typical Monaco models.
+Introduced in 2009 as a higher end luxury version of the Calibre 6 and marketed toward the fashion-forward and self-assured women, the Monaco Grande Date is smaller than typical Monaco models.
 The watch is only available with a white alligator leather strap with nacre dial that is adorned with 13 Top Wesselton diamonds and a case embellished with 26 Top Wesselton diamonds at the bezel.